Vikms95/codespot/README.md

   TRY FIRST ANSWER:
     https://stackoverflow.com/questions/71309865/file-upload-with-react-nodejs-multer-doesnt-work
-  :mongoose error > not receiving the form data after changing the parameters
+  :mongoose error > not receiving the form data after changing the parameters :all formdatas are not working(sending data as undefined)

 - Implement sanitization of inputs
 - Post = PostPreview and then create a Post component which will be a full page view of all the content in the post